 Once this account is accepted, the company administrator can set up the company structure and users with different levels of permission.

 How to list company accounts?
-It’s easy with by following these steps:
+It’s easy, just following these steps:

 - Select Customers from the Admin Sidebar